Social engineering

 What is social engineering?

-Social engineering is a technique that exploits human error, leading many to refer to it as human hacking.
-The end goal of criminals using this method is to attain private information, valuables, or access to systems.
+Social engineering is a cyber attack technique that targets humans rather than machines, leading many to refer to it as human hacking.
+The end goal of criminals using this method is to obtain private information, valuable data, or access to systems.
 Its online form may be leveraged to spread malware, expose sensitive data, or gain network access.

 Rather than deploying a brute force approach, the attacker will usually persuade the victim into compromising themselves through a strategy of deceit or impersonation.